The 21 persuasion tips are in PDF form below for you too

 Another way to subliminally persuade other people is to have them eventually agree with you without them noticing it (because they thought it was their idea).
 This is a rather tricky method of persuasion and not many people might agree with it.
 But, hey, it works!

 Here’s an example.
 Let’s say you’re trying to sell used cars to a friend.
-After listening to the other person tell you what he or she is looking for in a used car, emphasize the items being sought in the vehicles you have in your roster.
-It will be difficult for the other party to say ‘no’ since you already have what he or she said he or she needed.
+After listening to the other person tell you what they are looking for in a used car, emphasize the items being sought in the vehicles you have in your roster.
+It will be difficult for the other party to say ‘no’ since you already have what they said they needed.
 This is what subliminal persuasion is; and when employed the right way, it works like a charm every time.

 3. Associate with good or desirable things